SKGleba/VitaTools/README.md

 - background vpk downloader and installer
 - based on download_enabler by TheFlow
-- can be included in both hb apps and tai config
+- can be included in both hb apps and tai config under *main
 - Tested on firmware 3.65, should work on 3.60-3.73

 ### fakegc